 And then, of course, on top of the amazing shortcuts, you can also just record your own macros and assign them to a button.
 For those willing to spend the time required to set it up, the Stream Deck can become the ultimate macro pad.

-Elgato Stream Deck - Live Content Creation Controller with 15 Customizable LCD Keys, Adjustable Stand, for Windows 10 and macOS 10.11 or later
+Elgato Stream Deck - Live Content Creation Controller with 15 Customizable LCD Keys, Adjustable Stand, for Windows 10 and macOS 10.13 or late

 The king of shortcuts, the Elgato Stream Deck has so much room of customization.